mscook/CV/CV.rst

 My Tech Stack
 -------------

+Linux Systems Administration.
+Variety of distributions.
+Greater than 10 years experience.

+Significant experience in High Performance Computing (HPC) environments.
+PBS Pro, PBS, Torque, SLURM, modules and HSM of data.
+Greater than 7 years experience.

+Experience using academic and commercial cloud providers.
+I have used Nectar, DigitalOcean, Azure and AWS.

+Proficient in mathematical optimisation inclusive of the Python libraries NumPy, SciPy, MatplotLib, Biopython, IPython notebook, and pandas.
+Experience varies.

+Experience in the use of Fabric and Ansible for systems orchestration and management.

+Use of Vagrant (with packer) and Docker for testing, deployment and packaging.

+Understanding of web application design and frameworks (Flask, bootstrap and pelican).

+Familiar with databases NoSQL/SQL and ORM (RethinkDB, MongoDB/PostgreSQL, MySQL and peewee and Pony ORM).

+Currently learning Apache Spark.
+Spark is fast and general engine for large-scale data processing.

+I will (generally) write my code in Python.
+The code will be stored in a git repository.
+Dependencies will be pinned using a requirements.txt file and all work will be carried out in a virtual environment.
+The code is unittested with py.test.
+Documentation is written with sphinx and a hook will be used to push it to Read the Docs.
+I apply continuous integration principles using Travis CI.
+The code quality is constantly evaluated using landscape.io.
+At release time bumpversion is used to semantically version the release, place a tag the  in the git repository before pushing the release to GitHub and PyPI.

 Employment history
 ------------------

-2015 - Current: School of Chemistry and Molecular Bioscience `Teaching Fellow`_.
+**2015 - Current:** School of Chemistry and Molecular Bioscience `Teaching Fellow`_.
 I Prepare and deliver lectures and lead both undergraduate and postgraduate students in The University of Queensland bioinformatics courses SCIE2100_ and BIOL3014_.

-2011 - Current: Software Engineer/Systems Administrator in `The Beatson Microbial Genomics Laboratory`_.
+**2011 - Current:** Software Engineer/Systems Administrator in `The Beatson Microbial Genomics Laboratory`_.

-2007 - 2011: PhD scholar on an Australian Postgraduate Association Scholarship.
+**2007 - 2011:** PhD scholar on an Australian Postgraduate Association Scholarship.
 Stipend while performing full time study towards PhD.

-2006 - 2011: Casual bulk tutor in undergraduate subjects at the University of Queensland.
+**2006 - 2011:** Casual bulk tutor in undergraduate subjects at the University of Queensland.
 Lead and instructed students in the courses BIOL1014, COSC2000 and BIOL3004.

-2002 - 2006: Laboratory Assistant in the preanalytical department of `Sullivan and Nicolaides Pathology`_.
+**2002 - 2006:** Laboratory Assistant in the preanalytical department of `Sullivan and Nicolaides Pathology`_.

 .. _SCIE2100: http://www.courses.uq.edu.au/student_section_loader.php?section=1&profileId=71951
 .. _BIOL3014: https://www.uq.edu.au/study/course.html?course_code=BIOL3014&offer=53544c554332494e